 Encyclopaedia Islamica

 Encyclopaedia Islamica Online is based on the abridged and edited translation of the Persian Dāʾirat al-Maʿārif-i Buzurg-i Islāmī, one of the most comprehensive sources on Islam and the Muslim world.
-A unique feature of the Encyclopaedia Islamica Online lies in the attention given to Shiʿi Islam and its rich and diverse heritage.
+A unique feature of the Encyclopaedia Islamica Online lies in the attention given to Shii Islam and its rich and diverse heritage.

 World of Islam

-This series provides a concise, reliable, and accessible overview of the diverse manifestations of Islam.
+The World of Islam provides a concise, reliable, and accessible overview of the diverse manifestations of Islam.
 It seeks to offer a nuanced survey of the plurality of interpretations amongst Muslims around the world, and through history, and to stimulate readers to think differently about Islam.

 Living Ismaili Traditions